 In 2013, NWCC and its partners at Boston College created a network designed to connect isolated rural educators as they work to implement rigorous new standards and improve outcomes and opportunities for students.
-The Northwest Rural Innovation and Student Engagement (NW RISE) Network currently includes schools from two districts in Montana (Dixon and Fair-Mont-Egan), along with districts in Alaska, Idaho, Oregon, and Washington.
+The Northwest Rural Innovation and Student Engagement (NW RISE) Network currently includes schools from eight districts in Idaho (Basin, Garden Valley, Genesee, Glenns Ferry, Highland, Salmon River, South Lemhi, and Timberline School in Orofino School District), along with districts in Alaska, Montana, Oregon, and Washington.